wilsonmar/wilsonmar.github.io/shop/index.md

 ### In a building

-I am terrified of bed bugs.

-[_] <a target="_blank" href="https://www.amazon.com/Cocoon-TravelSheet-Natural-86-Inch-35-Inch/dp/B001DX9YTQ/ref=wilsonslifenotes?ie=UTF8&qid=1477256236&sr=8-1&keywords=Silk+Sleep+Sacks">
-   $50 Cocoon Silk TravelSheet</a>
-   Silk Sleep Sack) keeps your skin away from quesionable sheets with a nice-feeling one.
-Lightweight and compresses to a small size.
-   Yeah, I'm spoiled.

-For traveling, here are a few items when you don't have 600-count sheets in a five-star hotel:
+For traveling to hotels, here are a few items

+[_] UV flashlight to reveal proteins if sheets are not fresh (free of bed bugs, etc.).
+I've found issues even in five-star hotels.

-[_] I keep a "space" or "survival" mylar reflective blanket in my pack.
+[_] A "space" or "survival" mylar reflective blanket in my pack.
 It's less than an once.
    <a target="_blank" href="https://www.amazon.com/Mylar-Mens-Emergency-Thermal-Blankets/dp/B007IYIYFE/ref=wilsonslifenotes?ie=UTF8&qid=1477256492&sr=8-1&keywords=space+blanket">
    $6.20 for 10</a>